PearceTech335/Noctis-Edge/README.md

 - Phase 1b now performs one bounded syntax-only local retry when a corrected script still fails sanitization, while still failing fast on non-syntax quality issues.
 - Rejected probes are now excluded from CVE attempt-budget accounting, so malformed or placeholder-heavy KB content is logged/pruned without consuming active execution slots.
 - Added a built-in GitHub Actions traffic tracker path (`.github/workflows/clone-tracker.yml` + `scripts/track_repo_traffic.py`) that captures clone/view/download metrics over time and persists history via artifacts without committing telemetry files.

-## What's New in v0.11.4

-- Adaptive NSE debug retries are now more deterministic and auditable: debug decision history is recorded, retries are bounded with family-aware caps, and no-op adjustment loops are blocked.
-- NSE script quality now improves over time with per-script reliability scoring, failure taxonomy counters (for example `tax_debug_requested`), and script ranking/throttling based on local outcomes.
-- Community merge behavior for `nmap_nse` was upgraded from add-only to confidence-weighted blending for existing slots, so community script reliability can improve local routing faster.
-- Report UX cleanup: duplicate attacker perspective content was removed from the testing evidence flow; attacker perspective remains in exploitation details.

 ---